fluxninja/aperture/docs/content/concepts/flow-control/resources/flux-meter.md

 ## Purpose

-_Flux Meter_ provides a way to translate a flux of flows matching a [Flow Selector][flow-selector] to a Prometheus [histogram][histogram-metric].
+The _Flux Meter_ provides a way to translate a flux of flows matching a [Flow Selector][flow-selector] to a Prometheus [histogram][histogram-metric].

 ## Naming

-_Flux Meter_ is referred by its name.
-It is strongly recommended to assign globally unique names to _Flux Meters_.
+_Flux Meter_ is referred to by its name.
+It's strongly recommended to assign globally unique names to _Flux Meters_.
 A good practice is to prefix the Flux Meter name with the policy name.